PHOTOX/ABIN/interfaces/MACE/README.md

 > Please read the [uv PyTorch documentation]()https://docs.astral.sh/uv/guides/integration/pytorch/#automatic-backend-selection for more information.
 > If your machine doesn't have a GPU accelerator, the installation will automatically pick up the CPU-only build.

+ABIN itself must be compiled using the MPICH compiler, see top-level README for instructions.

 ## Usage

 The MACE server must be launched alongside ABIN using mpirun.
-ABIN must be compiled using the MPICH MPI library.

 It is recommended to use the provided launch script `utils/run.mace_mpi_abin.sh`.

+Rough steps:

+1. In the ABIN input file, specify `pot=_mace_`, otherwise everything is the same.
+2. Copy `interfaces/MACE/mace_server.py` into your working directory.
+3. In the launch script, specify the ABIN input files, and paths to MPICH and Python installation.
+4. In the launch script, specify path to your MACE model file, and whether to evaluate the model on CPU or CUDA GPU.
+5. Profit!